songyy0415/epsilon/poincare/doc/tree.md

 > cleared by exceptions.
 You must save your trees elsewhere before you return to
 > the app’s code.

-The low-level method is presented here, for a safer approach, read [How to create a Tree using pattern matching ?](#how-to-create-a-tree-using-pattern-matching-).

 ### Method 1: Pushing nodes

 The most basic way to create trees from scratch is to push nodes successively at the end of the `TreeStack`.